-IN KIND DISTRIBUTIONS.
+In Kind Distributions.
 Under certain circumstances, as described in this prospectus, you may receive an in-kind distribution of trust securities when you redeem units or when your trust terminates.
 This distribution will be treated as a sale for federal income tax purposes and you will generally recognize gain or loss, generally based on the value at that time of the securities and the amount of cash received.
 The Internal Revenue Service could however assert that a loss could not be currently deducted.

-ROLLOVERS AND EXCHANGES.
+Rollovers and Exchanges.
 If you elect to have your proceeds from your trust rolled over into a future trust, the exchange would generally be considered a sale for federal income tax purposes.

-TREATMENT OF TRUST EXPENSES.
+Treatment of Trust Expenses.
 Expenses incurred and deducted by your trust will generally not be treated as income taxable to you.
 In some cases, however, you may be required to treat your portion of these trust expenses as income.
+You may not be able to deduct some or all of these expenses.
+Further, if your trust pays exempt-interest dividends, which are treated as exempt interest for federal income tax purposes, you will not be able to deduct some of your interest expense for debt that you incur or continue to purchase or carry your units.

-FOREIGN TAX CREDIT.
+Foreign Tax Credit.
 If your trust invests in any foreign securities, the tax statement that you receive may include an item showing foreign taxes your trust paid to other countries.
 In this case, dividends taxed to you will include your share of the taxes your trust paid to other countries.
 You may be able to deduct or receive a tax credit for your share of these taxes.

-INVESTMENTS IN CERTAIN FOREIGN CORPORATIONS.
+Investments in Certain Foreign Corporations.
 If your trust holds an equity interest in any "passive foreign investment companies" ("PFICs"), which are generally certain foreign corporations that receive at least 75% of their annual gross income from passive sources (such as interest, dividends, certain rents and royalties or capital gains) or that hold at least 50% of their assets in investments producing such passive income, the trust could be subject to U.S. federal income tax and additional interest charges on gains and certain distributions with respect to those equity interests, even if all the income or gain is timely distributed to its unitholders.
 Your trust will not be able to pass through to its unitholders any credit or deduction for such taxes.
 Your trust may be able to make an election that could ameliorate these adverse tax consequences.
 In this case, your trust would recognize as ordinary income any increase in the value of such PFIC shares, and as ordinary loss any decrease in such value to the extent it did not exceed prior increases included in income.
 Under this election, your trust might be required to recognize in a year income in excess of its distributions from PFICs and its proceeds from dispositions of PFIC stock during that year, and such income would nevertheless be subject to the distribution requirement and would be taken into account for purposes of the 4% excise tax.
 Dividends paid by PFICs are not treated as qualified dividend income.